Video of Rajat Sharma Purportedly Announcing Dr. Bimal Chhajer's Death Is a Hoax

 (Written by Debraj Sarkar and Debopriya Bhattacharya, edited by Pamposh Raina.)

-Kindly Note: The manipulated audio/video that we receive on our tipline are not embedded in our assessment reports because we do not intend to contribute to their virality.
+Kindly Note: The manipulated audio/video files that we receive on our tipline are not embedded in our assessment reports because we do not intend to contribute to their virality.

 You can read below the fact-checks related to this piece published by our partners: